Freelancing Tips: Your Guide to Make Money Online

 No, you don’t have to schmooze.
 But do connect.

-• Join freelancing Facebook groups.
+Join freelancing Facebook groups.

-Start with cold emailing, Upwork, Fiverr, or even your network.
 Tell everyone you know you’re available.

 Q: What’s a good hourly rate to start?

 Depends on your niche and location.
 But don’t underprice.
-Research market rates and factor in expenses.
+Exposure doesn’t pay rent.

 Post a Comment